tektechnologies/Instructor-Prep/301/week_2/class-06/README.md

 - follow steps in demo

-- Explain after list renders that data has costs and how larger companys might handlde thousands of requests and why we use Keys for managing our data.
+- Explain after list renders that data has costs and how larger company's might handled thousands of requests and why we use Keys for managing our data.

 - go to location IQ website look at the keys
 - Once demo is done review pull request and netlify
 - add key from loqIq to netlify.
 - trigger redeploy
-- we are using trello for rest of project. dont wait longer than 15 minutes to get help.
+- we are using trello for rest of project. don't wait longer than 15 minutes to get help.
 - turn in what you get done.
 - we will pick partners.